siddhartha-komodo/slate/source/includes/_110-cc-channels.md

 The `channelsrefund` method withdraws funds directly to the CC address of the channel creator.

-The method can only be executed after the channel `close_tx_id` has at least one confirmation.
+The method can only be executed after the channel `close_tx_id` has either one notarization or 60 confirmations.

 The method returns a hex value which must then be broadcast using the [`sendrawtransaction`](#sendrawtransaction) method.